ovidiuparvu/ovidiuparvu.github.io/_posts/2025-03-29-an-intro-to-polars.md

 - In order to improve execution time performance use non-eval approach first, eval second, map_elements third (because of jumping btw.
 Python and a Rust binary)
 - Use struct column type if the format/structure of a column is fixed.
 Otherwise use object type.
 - pl.Series()._get_buffers() -> underlying representation.
-- pl.enable_string_cache() for global strings caching.
-Use StringCache context manager for non-global use cases.
 - .collect([new_]streaming=True, gpu=True) for using streaming and/or GPUs when collecting results from a lazy DataFrame.